paarongiroux/ApplicationServer/README.md

 - start a new netbeans project.
 - copy all of the contents of this repo into the root directory of that project.
 - compile the netbeans project.
-- move the PlusOne.class and PlusOneAux.class file into docRoot/appserver/job/impl
+- move the PlusOne.class, PlusOneAux.class and Fibonacci.class files into docRoot/appserver/job/impl
-- in three terminal windows, cd into build/classes and run the following commands in this order:
+- in six terminal windows, cd into build/classes and run the following commands in this order (each in its own window):

   `java web/SimpleWebServer ../../config/WebServer.properties`

+  `java appserver/server/Server /../config/Server.properties`

   `java appserver/satellite/Satellite ../../config/Satellite.Earth.properties ../../config/WebServer.properties ../../config/Server.properties`

+  `java appserver/satellite/Satellite ../../config/Satellite.Mercury.properties ../../config/WebServer.properties ../../config/Server.properties`

+  `java appserver/satellite/Satellite ../../config/Satellite.Venus.properties ../../config/WebServer.properties ../../config/Server.properties`

-  `java appserver/client/PlusOneClient ../../config/Satellite.Earth.properties`
+  `java appserver/client/FibonacciClient`